Publications & Research Outputs

 Acquisition and analysis of a multimodal dataset for skill evaluation across two robotic surgical systems

-Liu WME, Dave C, Pearse C, Li Y, Quarez J, Granados Martinez A, Challacombe B, Dasgupta P, Raison N. Acquisition and analysis of a multimodal dataset for skill evaluation across two robotic surgical systems.
-Conference poster, 22nd Meeting of the EAU Robotic Urology Section, London, 2025.
-DOI: 10.1016/s2666-1683(25)00543-9
+Liu WME, Dave C, Pearse C, Li Y, Quarez J, Granados Martinez A, Challacombe B, Dasgupta P, Raison N. · Conference poster · 22nd Meeting of the EAU Robotic Urology Section · London, England · 2025

 Bimanual Dexterity as an Objective Marker of Robotic Surgical Expertise for a Machine Learning Model